kristianmandrup/puppeteer-browser-agent/README.md

 - `GotoUrlAction` to goto a given URL page
 - `ClickLinkAction` to click page links
 - `ReadFileAction` to read a file for instructions
-- `ReceiveInputAction` for user/agent input to instruct driver for decisions and actions
+- `CommunicateAction` answer user/agent with page summary and receive input to instruct driver in response
 - `EnterDataAction` to enter data into form fields and (optionally) submit the form

 These actions have been ported directly from GPT-puppeteer for now, but can be refined further as needed.
 Some actions may currently be incomplete but should include the required infrastructure.